 A portable transfer bench is often a go-to in adaptive paddling programs because of its transportability.
 The paddler, either with or without assistance, moves from their wheelchair onto the bench, and then slides from the bench into the kayak.
-There are a wide range available, each with different functions, or you could consider building one yourself.
+There are a wide range available - from straightforward planks to portable chair-like units --each with different functions, or you could consider building one yourself.

 As we mentioned earlier there are also patient lifts, such as a Hoyer Lift, but these can be both expensive and difficult to maneuver at a waterfront location.
 (See our blog for tips on using lifts.)
 Portable, handheld slings are an option if the paddler is comfortable and feels safe being carried by others.

 If you’re lucky enough to have access to an accessible kayak launch, there are quite a few styles of installed devices that enable paddlers to get into a kayak more easily and in a more steady manner.
 This Board Safe Dock and this one called EZ Launch are just two examples.
 Keep in mind, though, that what may work for one paddler, may not for another.
 Someone with little-to-no upper body strength, for instance, would have trouble using the launches in these examples.